 When you’re talking about presents, presentation can be everything.
 Here are 14 creative gift wrap ideas.
-Photo above by ‘Grey Likes Weddings‘.
+Photo by ‘Grey Likes Weddings‘.

 2. Use a creative wrap that coordinates with the gift.
 For example, use a receiving blanket and ribbon to wrap a baby’s gift; fun scrapbooking paper for a crafter; old maps for a traveler.
 Photo by ‘Coastal Living‘.

 3. Use fabric scraps and ribbon.
 Each time you are in a discount store, stop by the fabric clearance section.
 You can often find elegant and unique supplies at a deep discount.

 4. Print your favorite family photos of the year onto paper and use for wrapping small treasures.
 This project is from ‘Sweet Paul‘.